-We will also accept intercalating medical students who have demonstrated an interest and aptitude in biomedical sciences.
+We also encourage applications from intercalating medical students who have demonstrated an interest and aptitude in biomedical sciences.
 This will be assessed both by interview and the production of a personal statement.
 Minimal requirement for admission will be satisfactory achievement in years 1-3 of the undergraduate medical programme.

 Months of entry